-To make an impactful entrepreneurial debut, take a look at this comprehensive guide on how to start a service business.
-From refining your business idea to registering and promoting it, these 8 steps will help you build a strong foundation for your company.
+To make an impactful entrepreneurial debut, take a look at this comprehensive guide on how to start a service business (and check out some service business examples).
+From refining your business idea to registering your business and learning how to make money online, these eight steps will help you build a strong foundation for your company.

 How to start a service business

 01. Refine your business idea